tanzeelkazi/hosts-manager/README.md

 ```

 Once you have successfully replaced the clean hosts file you can delete the package directory and you are done with the uninstall.

+# Plugins
+TODO: Need to add documentation on how to add new plugins